paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 **(h) Maximum amount of assistance**

-(1) **In general** — No individual or household shall receive financial assistance greater than $25,000 under this section with respect to a single major disaster.
+(1) **In general** — No individual or household shall receive financial assistance greater than $25,000 under this section with respect to a single major disaster , excluding financial assistance to rent alternate housing accommodations under subsection (c)(1)(A)(i) and financial assistance to address other needs under subsection (e).

+(2) **Other needs assistance** — The maximum financial assistance any individual or household may receive under subsection (e) shall be equivalent to the amount set forth in paragraph (1) with respect to a single major disaster.

-(2) **Adjustment of limit** — The limit established under paragraph (1) shall be adjusted annually to reflect changes in the Consumer Price Index for All Urban Consumers published by the Department of Labor.
+(3) **Adjustment of limit** — The limit established under paragraphs (1) and (2) shall be adjusted annually to reflect changes in the Consumer Price Index for All Urban Consumers published by the Department of Labor.

+(4) **Exclusion of necessary expenses for individuals with disabilities**

+  (A) *In general* — The maximum amount of assistance established under paragraph (1) shall exclude expenses to repair or replace damaged accessibility-related improvements under paragraphs (2), (3), and (4) of subsection (c) for individuals with disabilities.

+  (B) *Other needs assistance* — The maximum amount of assistance established under paragraph (2) shall exclude expenses to repair or replace accessibility-related personal property under subsection (e)(2) for individuals with disabilities.

 **(i) Verification measures** In carrying out this section, the President shall develop a system, including an electronic database, that shall allow the President, or the designee of the President, to—